orestesleal/rhel8builds/README.md

 # Unofficial 64-bit builds (RPMs, SRPMs) for Red Hat Enterprise Linux, Fedora and CentOS

 ``NOTES``: The builds stored here comes with no warranty at all, these are personal builds
-           stripped down from most (non-essential) components (like headers, etc.)
+           stripped down from most (non-essential) components (like development headers, etc.)
            Use at your own risk.

  1. ``YASM v1.3.0`` (https://yasm.tortall.net/) - ``RHEL-8.1-x86_64`` build. ``RPM``, ``SRPM``.
 I've included just the binaries for it (3) and